Karachi: British control

 The British East India Company captured Karachi on 3 February 1839 after HMS Wellesley opened fire and quickly destroyed Manora Fort, which guarded Karachi Harbour at Manora Point.
 Karachi's population at the time was an estimated 8,000 to 14,000, and was confined to the walled city in Mithadar, with suburbs in what is now the Serai Quarter.
 British troops, known as the "Company Bahadur" established a camp to the east of the captured city, which became the precursor to the modern Karachi Cantonment.
 The British further developed the Karachi Cantonment as a military garrison to aid the British war effort in the First Anglo-Afghan War.

-Portuguese Goan community started migrating to Karachi in the 1820s as traders.
+The Portuguese Goan community started migrating to Karachi in the 1820s as traders.
 The majority of the estimated 100,000 who came to Pakistan are primarily concentrated in Karachi.

-Sindh's capital was shifted from Hyderabad to Karachi in 1840 when Karachi was annexed to the British Empire after Major General Charles James Napier captured the rest of Sindh following his victory against the Talpurs at the Battle of Miani.
-Following the 1843 annexation, on 17 February the entire province was amalgamated into the Bombay Presidency for the next 93 years, and Karachi remain the divisional headquarter.
+Sindh's capital was shifted from Hyderabad to Karachi in 1840 when Karachi was annexed to the British Empire after Major General Charles James Napier captured the rest of Sindh following his victory against the Talpurs at the Battle of Hyderabad.
+Following the 1843 annexation, the entire province was amalgamated into the Bombay Presidency for the next 93 years, and Karachi remain the divisional headquarter.
 A few years later in 1846, Karachi suffered a large cholera outbreak, which led to the establishment of the Karachi Cholera Board (predecessor to the city's civic government).

 The city grew under the administration of its new Commissioner, Henry Bartle Edward Frere, who was appointed in the 1850s.
 Karachi was recognized for its strategic importance, prompting the British to establish the Port of Karachi in 1854.
 Karachi rapidly became a transportation hub for British India owing to newly built port and rail infrastructure, as well as the increase in agricultural exports from the opening of productive tracts of newly irrigated land in Punjab and Sindh.
 By 1856, the value of goods traded through Karachi reached £855,103, leading to the establishment of merchant offices and warehouses.
 The population in 1856 is estimated to have been 57,000.
 During the Sepoy Mutiny of 1857, the 21st Native Infantry, then stationed in Karachi, mutinied and declared allegiance to rebel forces in September 1857, though the British were able to quickly defeat the rebels and reassert control over the city.